Jannik2099/gentoo-pinebookpro/README.md

 Disclaimer:

 I do not recommend Gentoo for people new to Linux.
-This script, while unable to damage your running system, is a beta release.

 ## How to use